NexPlayer/Unreal-SDK/basic/unreal-editor.md

 The NexPlayer™ Plugin for Unreal Engine gives developers the option to integrate all the functionalities of the player from the Unreal Editor.

-## NexPlayer Editor Overview
+## NexPlayer™ Editor Overview

 The BP_NexPlayer blueprint has a NexPlayer™ category that can be accessed from the Details window selecting the actor:

 ![](../assets/basic/editor1.png)

-The NexPlayer category has the following input variables:
+The NexPlayer™ category has the following input variables:

 ![](../assets/basic/editor2.png)